VladimirJarabica/splitster/README.md

 Other options to set

 **separateTest:** if true, only one test is used at time.
 Test is chosen randomly.
-Useful when you don't want to pollute your results with too many test running same time.
+Useful when you don't want to pollute your results with too many tests running at the same time.